S-Maciejewski/scripts/count_lines/README.md

 # Count lines in files in a directory (or directories recursively)

 This script counts lines in files matching given pattern.
+It outputs the number of lines, as well as total size of all files taken into account.
 Lines in files can be counted both in a single dictionary and recursively in a tree of dictionaries.

 ## Use